 We stayed at OldHouse, which is a simple, charming place that offers hostel rooms, apartments, and a guesthouse, all for exceedingly low prices.

 It is exquisitely located in the Old City, just a few streets down from St. Olaf’s church.
 It is a fifteen-minute walk from the harbor, and in close proximity to Town Hall square.

 Rooms are modest but tidy, and private hostel rooms for up to four occupants are available, with a shared bathroom nearby and free internet access.

 A satisfying self-serve breakfast is available in the kitchen every morning for an nominal charge.
 Dining out can be expensive even in Tallinn, so I wholeheartedly recommend paying the few extra Kroons.

-Isadora Dunne is a senior with a major in Communications at the University of Massachusetts, and recently studied abroad on the Semester at Sea Spring 2008 Voyage.
-She travels as much as her waitress tips allow and is an editorial assistant at GoNomad.com.
+Isadora Dunne studied abroad on the Semester at Sea Spring 2008 Voyage.
+She travels as much as her waitress tips allow and is a former editorial assistant at GoNomad.com.